-Pregnancy is a phase of transition to motherhood and undoubtedly, it is the happiest phase in every woman's life.
-There are so many thoughts running in a woman's mind at the same time-when to feed the baby, how to manage home, what to do if the baby cries and the list goes on.
+Pregnancy is a phase of transition to motherhood & undoubtedly, it is the happiest phase in every woman's life.
+There are so many thoughts running in a woman's mind at the same time-when to feed the baby, how to manage home, what to do if the baby cries & the list goes on.
 The pre-pregnancy skinny jeans becomes an old garment which is of no use post-delivery but don't lose heart.
-Yes, it is surely a whole new world for the mother where she has very little time for herself and in this time, she has to drop those extra kilos which she had gained during her pregnancy.
-Usually, during pregnancy, the maximum weight a woman can gain is 10-12 kgs and post-pregnancy weight loss is extremely difficult.
+Yes, it is surely a whole new world for the mother where she has very little time for herself & in this time, she has to drop those extra kilos which she had gained during her pregnancy.
+Usually, during pregnancy, the maximum weight a woman can gain is 10-12 kgs & post-pregnancy weight loss is extremely difficult.
 The perfect time to start is 6-7 weeks post-delivery as your body needs time to recover from labour.

-The first and the essential point that all the mommies worry about is how to lose pregnancy belly.
+The first & essential point that all the mommies worry about is how to lose pregnancy belly.
 All we need to remember is to not let the frustration set in, some mommies take time to lose weight.
 Give yourself plenty of time to get back in shape.
 Yes, you can do it.

 Let's have a look at these 5 super galactagogues